 In addition to basic writing and communications coursework, students may specialize their technical writing degree by focusing on science, IT, medicine or other niche fields in which they hope to work.

-At any level, online degrees in technical writing are an option for those who prefer something other than the traditional classroom experience.
+At any level, online liberal-arts degrees in technical writing are an option for those who prefer something other than the traditional classroom experience.
 Because technical writing requires a strong grasp of all forms of media and plenty of computer knowledge, earning a degree online might give students an edge with employers who want to see practical, real-world computer experience on a resume.

 Online degrees in technical writing also offer flexibility for working professionals, which can be a bonus for anyone looking to move into technical writing as a new career.
 According to the BLS, technical writers are expected to see growth of 18 percent between 2008 and 2018, which is significantly faster than the 8 percent projected for all authors, writers and editors.
 Online degrees can help professional writers or tech-savvy workers gain the complementary skills to move into this growing industry.